 One area in particular that has seen significant growth in the UK is the electricity storage industry.
 The UK is considered a market leader in this respect, with corresponding new technological developments emerging.
 The number of applicants to build battery storage projects is continuing to increase rapidly: the total capacity of battery storage planning applications has soared from nearly 6,900MW in late 2018 to more than 10,500MW in early 2020.
 Various technologies are being used for the storage of electricity, including hydrogen, ammonia and compressed air.

-A further development that is important to improved flexibility was highlighted by the Tempus ECJ case.
+A further development important with respect to improved flexibility and the equal treatment principle of generation and demand side response (DSR) is highlighted by the Tempus ECJ case.
 DSR is a service that focuses on the consumption of electricity rather than its generation, whereby instead of ramping up generation to correct an increase in demand, certain consumers could temporarily reduce their consumption for non-essential purposes and processes.
 In its judgment, the ECJ held that the Commission's investigation into compliance of the UK capacity market with State Aid rules should have considered whether DSR was treated as an equivalent to generation technology.